maratib/My-WP-Bootstrap-Starter-Theme/README.md

-# My-WP-BootStrap Starter Theme with SASS and autoreload functionality using VS Code
+# My WP BootStrap Starter Theme with SASS and autoreload functionality using VS Code

 This is another wordpress starter theme using [Bootstrap 4](https://getbootstrap.com/),